realworldocaml/book/en/04-lists-options-and-patterns.md

 # Lists, Options and Patterns

-_(Note, this chapter is highly incomplete.
-All it currently contains is an example...)_
+_(Note, this chapter is highly incomplete.  jyh is working on it.)_

+## Lists

+As with any programming language, we need a way to represent _data_, things like numbers, words, images, etc., and we need a way to define _aggregates_ that bring together related values that represent some concept.

+In a strongly-typed language like OCaml, the structure of data is closely related to the data _type_.
+The type defines the ``shape'' of the data, and it also specifies exactly what operations are used to _construct_ and _destruct_ values of that type.
+This relationship is essential -- we will always discuss data in relation to its type, its constructors, and its destructors.

+Let's start with an example using _lists_.
+Lists are one of the most common ways to aggregate data in OCaml; they are simple, and they are extensively supported by the standard library.

-## Example: pretty-printing a table
+### Example: pretty-printing a table

 One common programming task is displaying tabular data.
-In this example, will go over the design of a simple library to do just that.
+In this example, we will go over the design of a simple library to do just that.

 We'll start with the interface.
 The code will go in a new module called `Text_table` whose `.mli` contains just the following function: